 Credibility is your currency.
 It should determine the content and tone of your presentation: it is a matter of both substance and form.
 You should never mislead the tribunal; be truthful to the facts and accurate on the law.
 When arguing a difficult point, there is a great difference between asking the tribunal, on the basis of the particular facts, to go further than established case law may suggest, and misrepresenting what the case law says.
 Be precise.

 Credibility is also a function of form.
-It is expressed through your posture, your demeanor, your tone and even your personality.
+It is expressed through your posture, your demeanour, your tone and even your personality.
 Be authentic and sincere.
-Someone bestowed with charisma and charm can use these gifts to great effect because they come naturally to them, and so appear sincere.
-A shy person – say, an introverted and somewhat dry, but highly cerebral intellectual – can be an equally effective advocate, however, because they too appear at home in their style.
-A good advocate is authentic, and by extension, credible.
+Someone bestowed with charisma and charm can use these gifts to great effect because they come naturally and so appear sincere.
+A shy person – say, an introverted and somewhat dry, but highly cerebral intellectual – can be an equally effective advocate, however, because they also appear at home in their style.
+A good advocate is authentic and, by extension, credible.

 Knowing your tribunal